varmox/ygeonline/content/post/tanzu-overview.md

 There appears to be some confusion about Tanzu's portfolio and which Tanzu products are best suited for specific use cases.

-## Kubernetes Runtimes

-To actually run Kubernetes Clusters with Tanzu, the following Products are available:

-- Tanzu Kubernetes Grid
-- vSphere with Tanzu

 **Update November 2024**

 With the VMware aquisition by Broadcom, the are some changes in the Naming and Product Bundles.

-The new naming for vSphere with Tanzu is vSphere Kubernetes Service.
+The new naming for vSphere with Tanzu is IaaS Control Plane.
 The Kubernetes Runtime itself is part of VMware Cloud Foundation (VCF).
 Add-on's, Management Tools are now part of the Tanzu Business Unit (BU).
 Tanzu Products include:

 - Tanzu Platform
+  - Tanzu Platform for Kubernetes
+  - Tanzu Platform for Cloud Foundry
   - Tanzu Application Catalog
   - Tanzu Spring
   - Tanzu Salt